T-PWK/flake-idgen/README.md

 0x5325a4db6000002  // flakeIdGen2 hex format
 ```

-Generated id could also be converted to binary string split into 4 digit groups of 0's and 1's e.g.
+Generated id could also be converted to binary string format, split into 4 digit groups of 0's and 1's e.g.
 ```js
 var biguint = require('biguint-format')
 var idGen = new (require('flake-idgen'))